MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 >   must be enclosed between double quotation marks.

-Several Kusto client tools support an extension over the URI prefix of the connection string, in that they allow the shorthand format `@` *ClusterName* `/` *InitialCatalog* to be used.
+Several Kusto client tools support an extension over the URI prefix of the connection string, in that they allow the shorthand format `@` _ClusterName_ `/` _InitialCatalog_ to be used.
 For example, the connection string `@help/Samples` is translated by these tools to `https://help.kusto.windows.net/Samples; Fed=true`, which indicates three properties (`Data Source`, `Initial Catalog`, and `AAD Federated Security`).

 Programmatically, Kusto connection strings can be parsed and manipulated by the C# `Kusto.Data.KustoConnectionStringBuilder` class.
-This class validates all connection strings and will generate a runtime exception if validation fails.
+This class validates all connection strings and generates a runtime exception if validation fails.
 This functionality is present in all flavors of Kusto SDK.

 ## Connection string properties